lukasschwab/cym/README.md

 + Fix fullscreen mode

-+ Taylor says the low is bad on mobile; check this and fix any apparent issues.
++ Taylor says the layout is bad on mobile; check this and fix any apparent issues.

 + RSS (via tir work?
 Can use same plugin with same list generator?)